chimpler/pyhocon/README.md

 [![Build Status](https://travis-ci.org/chimpler/pyhocon.svg)](https://travis-ci.org/chimpler/pyhocon)

-HOCON parser for Python (under construction)
+HOCON parser for Python

 ## Specs

 https://github.com/typesafehub/config/blob/master/HOCON.md

+## Features
+The parsed config can be accessed as a nested dictionary (with types automatically inferred) or accessed via the methods get (default), get_int (throws an exception if it is not an int), get_string, get_list, get_double, get_bool, get_config.

 ## Usage